cesanta/mongoose-os/README.md

 Websocket.js is an embeddable C/C++ engine that allows to write plain TCP, Web, or Websocket services entirely in Javascript.
-It is specifically suited embedded environments with constrained resources, like smart devices, telemetry probes, et cetera.
+It is specifically suited embedded environments with constrained resources, like smart devices, telemetry probes, etс.
 Javascript interface makes development extremely fast and effortless.
 Websocket.js features include:

 - Tiny footpint of